filecoin-project/devgrants/rfps/new-wave-3-rfps.md

 **Project Description**

-So that developers new to Filecoin can easily run a local Filecoin devnet for prototyping and learn what's important to know about the Filecoin network when building dapps. e.g. https://www.trufflesuite.com/ganache
+So that developers new to Filecoin can easily run a local Filecoin devnet for prototyping and learn what's important to know about the Filecoin network when building dapps.
+Examples: [Truffle Framework's Ganache](https://www.trufflesuite.com/ganache) and [Lightning Network's Polar](https://lightningpolar.com/)

 &nbsp;